Geelong Eastern Cemetery, East Geelong, Victoria, Australia

 DIED 21 FEB 1905 AGED 81.

 Louisa (“Louie”) Hobday was born in 1848 at Kingston upon Hull, Yorkshire, England.
 In 1851, aged 3, Louie was recorded on the census with her father Joseph Hobday (a watchmaker), her mother Elizabeth, and her siblings Henry (4), Joseph (1) and Arthur (1 week).
 By 1861 the family had emigrated to Australia.

-On 1 February 1884 Louie married Stephen Atcherley (another immigrant from England, and a tea merchant who co-founded the Atcherley and Dawson company – see On this day: 3 March 1894) at the Yarra Street Wesleyan Church in Geelong.
+On 1 February 1884 Louie married Stephen Atcherley (another immigrant from England, and a tea merchant who co-founded the Atcherley and Dawson company – see An Atcherley in Australia) at the Yarra Street Wesleyan Church in Geelong.
 Stephen and Louie had two children, Annie Beatrice Atcherley (born 19 Sep 1884, died unmarried 2 Jul 1955) and Stephen Stanley Atcherley.

 Sadly, Louie died shortly after the birth of her son, at Llandrillo, Henry Street, Hawthorn, Victoria.
 The infant Stephen Atcherley followed his mother to the grave at the age of 9 weeks.

 Photo © BillionGraves member Nancy Alford, to whom I am very grateful for her permission to reproduce her work here.
 Click on the photo to see it on the BillionGraves website.

 Fanny Atcherley was born Fanny Amelia Lavers, in or about 1851 in New South Wales, Australia, daughter of Frederick Samuel Lavers (an immigrant from Surrey, England) and his wife Sophia Lucy Douglas.
 On 2 January 1889 at Hawthorn, Victoria, Fanny became the second wife of Stephen Atcherley.